shivani-burma/Supply-Chain-Attack-Detection/README.md

 # License

-This project was developed for academic purposes as part of the MSc Computing dissertation at the University of East London.
+This project was developed for academic purposes as part of the MSc Computing dissertation at the University of Roehampton.